harvard-edtech/caccl/README.md

 >
 > a.
 Under the "Deploy" tab, choose GitHub as your "Deployment method"
 > b.
 Follow instructions to search for your app's repository and connect to it
+> c.
+We also recommend clicking "Enable Automatic Deploys" so your app re-deploys any time you push to _master_.

 3. Set up your _Config Vars_:
 > a.
 Under the "Settings" tab, find the "Config Vars" section, and click "Reveal Config Vars"